 But now what?
 Your new lead isn't going to immediately impact your bottom line.
 This is where inbound marketing makes the hand-off to sales initiatives.
 How does this occur?
 How do I ensure a seamless transition?

-I'm going to walk you through the steps you need to take to keep that lead engaged and turn them into a paying customers.
+I'm going to walk you through the steps you need to take to keep that lead engaged and turn them into a paying customer.

 Research Your New Lead